epthed/GhostSystem/notes.md

 #IN PROGRESS

 per-actor fov
-    implement as valid tiles are added to list to iterate through, bubble out from start point, plus some check to the starting position
     https://scikit-geometry.github.io/scikit-geometry/arrangements_visibility.html#Computing-Visibility
     that's for 2d, pretty simple to dump map -> points -> geometry -> FoV in 2d
     my thinking right now is do a multilayer cake, do the 2d calculation at Z=0,1,2,3 etc. Then do a 90 degree rotated